shwetagulati03/shweta-gulati-capstone/README.md

 Users of all ages who are looking for personalized gifting solutions for any occasion

 ### Features

-- User can securely log into his/her account
+- User can securely log into his/her account(JWT auth implemented)
 - User can browse through categories and pre-made products and buy them
 - User can upload their own design and buy them
 - User can generate deisgn using text prompt